WrenSwift/SimsSwitcher/docs/Archive/[arc1.0.0]readme.md

    - Click "Export" to open the export wizard, select one or more presets, and export them as JSON (and optionally ZIP) files.
    - Click "Import" to select one or more preset files and add them to your SimsSwitcher.

-8. **Drag-and-Drop Mods:**
-   Drag files or folders from Windows Explorer directly into the Mods or (d)Mods list to add them.

-9. **Delete Mods:**
-   Click the "X" button next to any mod or folder to move it to the system trash.

-10. **Launch Game:**
+8. **Launch Game:**
    Click "Launch with selected packs" to start The Sims 4 with your selected packs and mods.

 ---

 ## File Structure

 - `mainwindow.cpp` / `mainwindow.h` — Main application logic and UI.
-- `FileListItemWidget.cpp` / `FileListItemWidget.h` — Custom widget for mod list items.
 - `exportwindow.cpp` / `exportwindow.h` — Export/import wizard logic.
 - `resources.qrc` — Qt resource file (icons, CSV).
-- `inc/packsDil.csv` — Local CSV mapping for pack names (used as fallback).
+- `inc/packsDil.csv` — CSV mapping for pack names.
 - `icons/` — Application icons.
 - `CMakeLists.txt` — Build configuration.